|

 would be to write about it and then direct people

 to the webpage.
-I have no intention of trying to
+I had no intention of trying to

 cash in on the success of